 How do Covid restrictions compare across the UK?

-While it looks unlikely that Boris Johnson will tighten coronavirus restrictions in England before Christmas, his Scottish and Welsh counterparts have announced new rules for sporting events to curb the spread of Omicron.
+Stormont ministers in Northern Ireland have unveiled new measures to help combat rising case numbers of coronavirus in the nation.

+On Wednesday evening, ministers agreed a series of restrictions due to come into force on Boxing Day, including the closure of nightclubs, and guidance to limit contacts with different households.

-Here, the PA news agency looks at how rules in the four UK nations compare.
+Here, the PA news agency looks at how the measures compare in the different UK nations.

 – What is the situation in England?